CarlosNZ/json-edit-react/README.md

     key,   // name of the property
-    path,  // path to the property (as an array of property keys) level, // depth of the property (with 0 being the root) value, // value of the property
+    path,  // path to the property (as an array of property keys) level, // depth of the property (with 0 being the root) index, // index of the node within its collection (based on display order) value, // value of the property
     size ,  // if a collection (object, array), the number of items (null for non-collections) parentData, // parent object containing the current node